Academics at SCA

 Guided Study

 Grammar level students have the opportunity to come to SCA on a second day to take part in a guided learning day where students accomplish one or more days of assigned work under the guidance of a teacher, while also enjoying the opportunity for fellowship and camaraderie.
-The study schedule covers history and geography, mathematics, science, biblical studies, grammar, Latin and literature, as well as a free reading time, a lunch break/recess, and more.
+The study schedule covers history and geography, mathematics, science, biblical studies, grammar, Latin/Greek and literature, as well as a free reading time, a lunch break/recess, and more.

 Curricula choices are specifically curated to fit the lifestyle of a hybrid model.